jpmintz01/oTree/README.md

 - do I need to have the same adversaries for both RPS and P-W?  i.e. human & AI or human & human+AI, or human & human+AI & AI
 - Should I add a game that's the actual prisoner's dilemma with: a) the same payoffs, b) an ethical dilemma, or c) add another Peace-War with an explicit "reminder: you're making decisions on people's lives, are you considering your options carefully?" - seems like priming...
 - explain AI better?
-- insert "now you're playing [human or AI]" in RPS

 - if time, add P-W animation (handshake or jet-explosion)
 - <b>check fixed advice and adversary choices to see win/lose percentage -> should be near 50%?</b>
 - fix post-game questions<br>